-6.2.1 North-East Boundary: The sycamore T18 is a B-grade tree with a well-balanced crown.
-In contrast, the willow T16 has been topped in the past and only merits a C-grade.

-6.2.2 North-West Boundary Side: The cypress group G2 provides some useful boundary screening.

-6.2.3 South-East Boundary: The trees of note with good crown form include the cedar T5 and the false acacia T9.
+- 6.2.1 North-East Boundary: The sycamore T18 is a B-grade tree with a well-balanced crown.
+In contrast, the willow T16 has been topped in the past and only merits a C-grade. - 6.2.2 North-West Boundary Side: The cypress group G2 provides some useful boundary screening. - 6.2.3 South-East Boundary: The trees of note with good crown form include the cedar T4-T5 and the false acacia T9.
 The remaining trees T6-T8 and T14 are either insignificant, suppressed by adjacent trees or are at a size that they could be replaced elsewhere on site.
 Importantly, the horse chestnut T3 is a potential hazard tree that should be inspected within the next 1-2 months.

-6.2.4 South-West Boundary: The horse chestnut T2, sycamore T30 and the lime T24 and T5 are all B-grade trees.
+May 2021 update: T3 has now been removed and is to be replaced with a Liquidambar styr.
+'Worplesdon' - 6.2.4 South-West Boundary: The horse chestnut T2, sycamore T30 and the lime T24 and T25 are all B-grade trees.
 In contrast, T1, G3, T26-T29 and T31 have suppressed crown form or could be replaced elsewhere on site.
 Correspondingly these only merit a C-grade.